 The sinuous island -- with a name taken from the Greek word for freedom -- is also audaciously good looking.

 High cliffs braced against the Atlantic line the eastern shore.
-To the west, clear aqua water laps sugary white beaches and low rocky coastline.
+To the west, clear aqua water laps sugary beaches and low rocky coastline.

 Blissful average temperatures range from the low 70s F in winter to the low 80s F in summer.